wanatpj/h_blind/README.md

 watermark won't survive a compresion and will not be visible anymore.
 So when I use E_BLIND (alpha = 1), I save the watermarked content in BMP.

+## Running code
+Generating random watermark:
+python generate_watermark.py -o watermark

+Watermarking pictures with E_BLIND(alpha = 0):
+python watermark_pictures.py --in=photos --out=watermarked --watermark=watermark.bmp --usecuda=true

+Computing linear correlation of multiple files against a watermark: python compute_linear_correlation.py --in=watermarked --reference=watermark.bmp

+## Epilogue
-If you are aware of any bugs or typos, please contact me on gmail.
-I have the same id as on github.
+If you are aware of any bugs or typos then feel free to contact me on gmail.
+I have the same id as I have on github.